thebatfisk/fw-nrfconnect-nrf/samples/bluetooth/mesh/sensor_client/README.rst

    1. Tap :guilabel:`SET PUBLICATION`.
    #.
 Tap :guilabel:`Publish Address`.
    #.
-Choose Groups from the drop-down menu.
+Select Groups from the drop-down menu.
    #.
-Choose an existing group or create a new.
+Select an existing group or create a new.
-         The sensor server must subscribe to the same grop.
+         The sensor server must subscribe to the same group.
    #.
 Tap :guilabel:`OK`.
    #.
 Retransmit Count should be 0 to avoid duplicate logging in the UART terminal.
    #.
-Press the :guilabel:`check button` at the bottom right corner.
+Tap the :guilabel:`check button` at the bottom right corner.

 #.
 Set subscription parameters:

    1. Tap :guilabel:`SUBSCRIBE`.
    #.
-Choose an existing group or create a new.
+Select an existing group or create a new.
-         The sensor server must publish to the same grop.
+         The sensor server must publish to the same group.
    #.
 Tap :guilabel:`OK`.

 #.
 Tap the :guilabel:`back arrow` at the top left corner.